 To bring these vital and dynamic pieces together in harmony, today’s top retailers leverage omnichannel marketing strategies, unified marketing measurement and advanced marketing analytics.

 To provide the experiences that retail consumers demand -- the ones that drive online and in-store retail sales -- marketers need deep and complete insights about shopper interactions both online and offline, combined and distilled into a single source of truth using person-level data.
-This is known as a unified marketing measurement (UMM) strategy.
+This requires retail analytics tools that leverage unified marketing measurement (UMM).

 Unified measurement is the passage that bridges the gap between the linear shopper journey of the past and our omnichannel future.
 UMM delivers a clear and cohesive view of the channels and touchpoints driving ROI, as well as how those channels interact with each other to drive conversions.
 Armed with this precise, person-level intelligence, marketers can optimize strategy.